-Any updates or changes to the firmware must be tested by the product owner before being deployed to products in the field (OTA update).
-If significant updates are made, the product must be re-submitted for testing prior to deployment.
-This ensures that the changes are compliant with AVS requirements.
+Any updates or changes to the firmware must be tested by the product owner before being deployed to products in the field (OTA updates).
+If significant updates are made, devices that were previously certified by Amazon may be required to be re-submitted for certification, incremental certification, or self-testing.

 The documents listed below provide design, functional, and implementation guidance: